Richard-Zheng/blog-source/source/_posts/pwn-stack-based-overflows-tutorial.md

 welcome to change it and/or distribute copies of it under certain conditions.
 Type "show copying" to see the conditions.
 There is absolutely no warranty for GDB.
 Type "show warranty" for details.
-This GDB was configured as "i686-pc-mingw32"...(no debugging symbols found)...
+This GDB was configured as "i686-pc-mingw32"...
 (gdb) set args AAAAAAA
 (gdb) set disassembly-flavor intel
 (gdb) break main
-Breakpoint 1 at 0x4012b6
+Breakpoint 1 at 0x4012d5: file main.c, line 8.
 (gdb) run
 Starting program: C:\stacktest.exe AAAAAAA

-Breakpoint 1, 0x004012b6 in main ()
+Breakpoint 1, main (argc=2, argv=0x3e24f0) at main.c:8
+8       int main(int argc, char **argv) {
 (gdb) disassemble
 Dump of assembler code for function main:
 0x4012b0 <main>:        push   ebp